oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

 ## Task 4: Clone the GitHub source code repos

 1. Clone the src and cd into directory...
+Note that the rest of the documentation assumes this repos has been cloned to the $HOME directory

     ```
     <copy>